bahrus/xtal-fetch/README.md

 <xtal-fetch fetch="[[myBinding]]" href="https://myDomain/myPath/[[myBinding]]"></xtal-fetch>
 ```

 This will prevent a (typically cancelled) request from going through, until the binding needed for the href is available.
-[Debouncing will also be added as a future enhancement]
+Debouncing is also supported to help avoid duplicate calls due to complex bindings.

 For more complex sanity checks / validation logic, the fetch property could, of course, refer to a computed property coming from the hosting [Polymer?] component (if applicable).